All About the Rio Carnival 2019

-When we hear about Rio we can’t help imagining about the Carnival of Rio.
-It's not only the biggest festival in Brazil but also in the world.
-Rio carnival is a magnificent show with samba parades, costume balls, street parties, and lots of other euphoric and crazy events celebrated every year with the participation of a million people across the world.
+When we hear about Rio, the first thing that comes in mind is the Carnival of Rio.
+It's not only the biggest Carnival in Brazil but also in the world.
+A magnificent show with samba parades, costume balls, street parties, and lots of other euphoric and crazy events celebrated every year with the participation of a million people across the world.
 As the Rio Carnival 2019 approaches, excitement builds up and everyone is eagerly waiting to join this yearly party and celebrate it in real Brazilian style.
 So, if you’re in Brazil or planning to come in just to attend the carnival then read out this ultimate guide and book your flight this very moment!

 What to do

-Well, Rio carnival 2019 is going to start at 6:30 am from 1st of March and going to end on 9th March, and during this one week you have plenty of things to do and see in Rio.
+Well, Rio carnival 2019 is going to start at 6:30 am from 1st of March and will end on 9th March, during this one week, you have plenty of things to do and see in Rio.
 Don’t worry we’ll guide you out exactly on which events to attend to maximize your time.

 Rio Samba Parade